“Ma'am, I am not receiving the appropriate reply protocol from them.”

 Some purple photonic rays fly two feet above my head.
 They found me.
 Gotta run.

-Her brief “Aye, sir.” is all I need for now.
+Her brief “Aye, Captain” is all I need for now.
 I can see two crew members coming after me.
 They’re not even running, they’re just, very resolutely, walking.
 They’re more like zombies.
 The shooting is not so resolute.
 Perhaps, deep down, they’re still the crew and they are trying hard to miss the shots.
 I don’t know.
 No matter why, I’m still alive and that’s a lot.
 I take cover behind a wall, dividing two transporter ship bays.
 I shoot without even looking, and I hear the heavy thump of a body dropping to the floor.
-The photonic piston glides towards me and I catch it with my foot just in time to freeze the other bastard.
+The photonic pistol glides towards me and I catch it with my foot just in time to freeze the other bastard.
 Now we’re in business.

 That’s when I see him.
 Atavicius.
 He’s climbed the stairs to the platform.
 He hasn’t seen me yet.
 I need to tightrope my way on this wall to get there.
 He looks exactly the same.
 If they’ve become zombies, they’re the most pleasant ones I’ve ever seen.